openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

   - Accuracy Checker and Annotation Converter
   - Model Downloader and other Open Model Zoo tools

-Option 1.
-Install OpenVINO Runtime and OpenVINO Development Tools (recommended)
+Install OpenVINO Development Tools (recommended)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The best way to get started with OpenVINO is to install OpenVINO Development Tools, which will also install the OpenVINO Runtime Python package as a dependency.
 Follow the instructions on the :doc:`Install OpenVINO Development Tools <openvino_docs_install_guides_install_dev_tools>` page to install it.